AgregoreWeb/agregore-ipfs-daemon/spec.md

 In the JSON, `data` is either a JSON object, a string, or bytes base64-encoded into a string.
 This behaviour depends on the format parameter mentioned above.

-The response also contains the header `X-IPFS-ID` which is this node's prettified ID.
-This allows the client to filter out pubsub messages that come from itself.

 Errors are also sent as events in the stream:

 ```